jiahuan-he/SD-realtime-collaboration/README.md

 #### 2.2. npm packages
 run `npm install` to install the packages
 - [firebase](https://www.npmjs.com/package/firebase)
+`Firebase Realtime Database` is the module being used in the system.
+It an important part of the system, which is used for storing data and syncing data accross browser clients.
 - [mathjs](https://www.npmjs.com/package/mathjs)
+This package is used for computing the simulation data by evaluating math expressions.
+See [4.3.
+Computing simulation data](#43-computing-simulation-data) for details.
 - [react](https://www.npmjs.com/package/react)
+I use `react` for building the frontend.
+It's uni-directional data flow nature suits itself extremely-well for working with `Firebase Realtime Database`.
+See [4.2.
+Synchronization with `firebase`](#42-synchronization-with-firebase) for details.
 - [react-dom](https://www.npmjs.com/package/react-dom)
+An auxiliary package for `react`.
 - [react-scripts](https://www.npmjs.com/package/react-scripts)
+An auxiliary package for `react`.
 - [recharts](https://www.npmjs.com/package/recharts)
+An charting library for visualizing System Dynamics simulation.

 #### 2.3. firebase
 This project depends on firebase Real-time database.
 A `config.js` file needs to be filled and put under the path `./src/config.js`.